-We are looking for stories that increase public understanding of complex, underreported issues in Alaska.
+We are accepting applications for coverage that increases public understanding of complex, underreported issues in Alaska.
 We encourage collaboration with local news organizations.
 A majority of the project team must be Alaska-based.
 See some of our past funded projects here.
 Grants up to $25,000.

-Thank you for your interest in applying for a grant from the Alaska Center for Excellence in Journalism (ACE-J).
-Applications will tentatively be open winter of 2023, dates TBD.
+Thank you for your interest in applying for a grant from the Alaska Center for Excellence in Journalism (ACEJ).

 Grants: Grants cover out-of-pocket expenses such as travel, document collection, equipment rental and specific services such data analysis and editing.
 Wages of up to 50% are an acceptable expense.
-It is ACEJ policy to pay the first half of approved grants to successful applicants, with the second half of the grant paid on publication or broadcast of a finished project in accordance with the original proposal.
-Second half grants are not guaranteed if projects are not completed by the agreed-upon deadline.
+It is ACEJ policy to pay the first half of approved grants to successful applicants, with the second half of the grant paid on publication or broadcast of a finished project in accordance with the original purpose.
+Second-half grants are not guaranteed if projects are not completed by the agreed-upon deadline.

 Letter of Commitment: Before you apply, you need to obtain a “Letter of Commitment” from an editor or manager who can pledge in writing that the news outlet will publish or air the project you propose – as long as it meets the publication’s expectations and standards.
-ACE-J requires this commitment before a grant application can be considered.
+ACEJ requires this commitment before a grant application can be considered.
 The letter must be on letterhead that includes contact information for the news outlet and the individual signing it.

 Budget Guidelines: Your estimated budget must identify all other sources of funding and itemize expenses such as travel, document fees, equipment rentals and services.
 Be specific.
 Soliciting other sources of funding is encouraged.

 Ethics: Grantees are required to abide by the Society of Professional Journalists Code of Ethics and the National Press Photographers Association Code of Ethics.

-Review: The ACE-J grant application review committee will review and vote on all eligible proposals.
+Selection: The ACEJ grant application review committee will review and vote on all eligible proposals.
 Applicants will be notified by email of the status of the application four weeks after the application deadline has passed.